 For some organizations, sales and marketing are critical.
 In these organizations, creating brand awareness, generating leads or new customers and sales follow-up are the lifeblood of the organization.
 This is especially true for organizations in which the product being sold has little to no digital aspects.
 An example of this might be a refrigerator/freezer supplier like Sub-Zero.
 They want people to know about their products and choose them over other brands, but there aren’t many ways that the product team can increase sales.
 Because of this, Sub-Zero might choose to have the digital analytics function reside in marketing since I would imagine that most of its efforts are related to sales and marketing.

 Nowadays, however, there are fewer and fewer of these situations, since almost every organization has built, or is building, digital applications to better service and connect with customers.
-For example, Sub-Zero might have a mobile app that allows you to control your appliance and, in the future, may even tell you which products you need to buy at the store or automatically order them for you.
-Digital transformation is forcing almost every organization to add a digital component to their product or service, which may lead to fewer and fewer organizations deciding to keep the digital analytics team in the marketing department.
+For example, Sub-Zero might have a mobile app that allows you to control your appliance and, in the future, may even tell you which products you need to buy at the store or automatically order them for you. is forcing almost every organization to add a digital component to their product or service, which may lead to fewer and fewer organizations deciding to keep the digital analytics team in the marketing department.

 Product Focus?